-At Eltham Church of England Primary School, we follow the New Curriculum for English.
-The programmes of study for English are set out year-by-year for Key Stage 1 and two-yearly for Key Stage 2.
+At Eltham Church of England Primary School, we follow the programmes of study for English which are set out year-by-year for Key Stage 1 and two-yearly for Key Stage 2.
 The single year blocks at Key Stage 1 reflect the rapid pace of development in word reading during these two years.
+Our Long Term Plan for writing and reading highlights the texts, skills and progression of expectations and outcomes from Year 1 to Year 6, ensuring coverage of the National Curriculum and progression of expectation for each genre through a child’s time at Eltham Church of England Primary School.

 - transcription (spelling and handwriting)